mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/using-calculated-attributes/index.md

 ### Updating Seeds

 If you need to update the seeds after already sending them to mParticle, simply send the updated seeds to mParticle again. mParticle overwrites previously received seeds.

+## Historical Data Loads Require Recalcuation

+If you are loading historical data uinsg [the historical endpoint of the HTTP API](/developers/server/http/#v2bulkeventshistorical), after the load you must recreate new calculated attributes or update the definition of an existing CA to trigger a recalculation.